KunalChoudhary521/Angular-SpringMVC/README.md

 ## Project Build
 As mentioned earlier, Spring MVC serves the Angular’s production "bundle" (or `ng-dist` folder) instead of the `tour-of-heroes` development directory.
-This build step can be automated using the `frontend-maven-plugin` like so ([pom.xml](https://github.com/KunalChoudhary521/Angular-SpringMVC/blob/master/pom.xml)).
+This bundle generation can be automated using the `frontend-maven-plugin` like so ([pom.xml](https://github.com/KunalChoudhary521/Angular-SpringMVC/blob/master/pom.xml)).

 Instead of relying on the globally installed node and npm, this plugin downloads an OS-specific node and npm in the specified directory (in this case, `/src/main/webapp/tour-of-heroes`).
 Additionally, you can setup the plugin to run any npm script described in [package.json](https://github.com/KunalChoudhary521/Angular-SpringMVC/blob/master/src/main/webapp/tour-of-heroes/package.json).
 I used it to download dependencies (`npm install`), run unit tests (`npm run test-ci`), run E2E UI tests (`npm run e2e-ci`) and build the final “bundle” (`npm run build-ci`).